 - Sealed terrazzo is a clean freak’s delight because it is resistant to mold and bacteria.

 - Other than sweeping and mopping, no maintenance is required for terrazzo flooring!

-Terrazzo flooring is a beautiful, completely customizable flooring option for today’s homeowners.
+Terrazzo floor tile is a beautiful, completely customizable flooring option for today’s homeowners.
 For more on terrazzo flooring, see Home Flooring Pros.